-Each Member Institution has their own Procurement Policy which sets out the operational framework of how they conduct procurement.
-They are largely based on the Scottish Government's Procurement Journey13 and broadly aligned across Members.
-This will facilitate our regulated procurements being conducted in accordance with best practice in a legally compliant manner that is consistent with the rest of the Scottish public sector in achieving value for money for our stakeholders.
+Each member institution has their own Procurement Policy which sets out the operational framework of how they conduct procurement.
+These policies are largely based on the Scottish Government's Procurement Journey and broadly aligned across members.
+This will facilitate regulated procurement being conducted in accordance with best practice in a legally compliant manner that is consistent with the rest of the Scottish public sector in achieving value for money for our stakeholders.

-Policy is essentially about maintaining the integrity of process and combined with this Strategy will set out the ERPT's strategic approach to procurement.
+The Procurement Policy is essentially about maintaining the integrity of process and combined with this Strategy will set out the ERPT's strategic approach to procurement.

-5 Strategic Procurement Objectives
+5 Strategic Procurement Objectives (SPO)

 Our strategic procurement objectives as defined below form the core of our Procurement Strategy.
-Each objective is mapped to the five strategic areas defined by the PPRB14; Sustainability, Access, Efficiency and collaboration, Savings and
+Each objective is mapped to the five strategic areas defined by the PPRB; Sustainability, Access, Efficiency and collaboration, Savings and

-12 Edinburgh Napier University Mission, Edinburgh College Mission
+&lt;sup>12 Edinburgh Napier University Mission, Edinburgh College Mission

-13 Scottish Government's Procurement Journey
+&lt;sup>13 Scottish Government's Procurement Journey

-14 See "Transforming Procurement, Accelerating Delivery" pages 5 and 6 - Areas for Further Work: Phase Three benefits and Capability which in turn have been aligned with SFC's Strategic Aims15 as further detailed in the Member Institutions Outcome Agreements:
+&lt;sup>14 See "Transforming Procurement, Accelerating Delivery" pages 5 and 6 - Areas for Further Work: Phase Three benefits and Capability which in turn have been aligned with the SFC's Strategic Aims as further detailed in the Member Institutions Outcome Agreements:

-[&]quot;The Public Procurement Reform Agenda: 2014 - 17"
+&quot;The Public Procurement Reform Agenda: 2014 - 17"